GoogleCloudPlatform/cloud-sql-proxy/README.md

 for granting access to resources that are not accessible to the default IAM principal.

-To use service account impersonation, you must have the `iam.serviceAccounts.getAccessToken` permission on the IAM principal.
-You can grant this permission by assigning the `roles/iam.serviceAccountTokenCreator` role to the IAM principal.
+To use service account impersonation, you must have the `iam.serviceAccounts.getAccessToken` permission on the IAM principal impersonating another service account.
+You can grant this permission by assigning the
+`roles/iam.serviceAccountTokenCreator` role to the IAM principal.

 To impersonate a service account, use the `--impersonate-service-account` flag:

 > [!NOTE]:
 >
-> The service account must have `Cloud SQL Instance User`, `Service Usage Consumer` and `Cloud SQL Client permissions`.
+> The impersonated service account must have the `Service Usage Consumer` and `Cloud SQL Client` permissions.
+Additionally, to use IAM Authenticated users, add the `Cloud SQL Instance User` permission.
-> The `roles/iam.serviceAccountTokenCreator` role is not required on the impersonated service account but on the IAM principal impersonating the service account.

 ```shell
 # Starts a listener on localhost:5432 and impersonates the service account